DonaldKellett/Osiv/API.md

 Returns metadata about the server.

 It should always return a `200 OK` status code, unless there is an internal server error in which a 5xx status code should be returned instead.
-No other status codes should be returned by this endpoint when accessed with the `GET` method.
+No other status codes should be returned by this endpoint.

 #### `200 OK`